elixir-desktop/desktop/README.md

 ## Contributing and Raising Issues

-* Please checkout the github repo at https://github.com/elixir-desktop/desktop and raise any issues.
+- Please checkout [the GitHub repo](https://github.com/elixir-desktop/desktop) and raise any issue.
-* For questions and comments best to use the [Elixir forum](https://elixirforum.com/t/elixir-desktop-android-window-macos-linux-liveview-apps-with-elixir/) or contact me on [Slack](https://elixir-lang.slack.com/archives/C02429KJJCX).
+- For questions and comments best to use the [Elixir forum](https://elixirforum.com/t/elixir-desktop-android-window-macos-linux-liveview-apps-with-elixir/) or contact me on [Slack](https://elixir-lang.slack.com/archives/C02429KJJCX).

 All suggestions are welcome!